Davte/davtelepot/README.md

 # davtelepot
 This project conveniently mirrors the Telegram bot API with the class `Bot`.

-Please note that you need Python3.5+ to run async code.
+Please note that Python3.5+ is needed to run async code.

 Check requirements.txt for third party dependencies.